 Temporarily inserted into the bladder and removed once the bladder is empty.

 Remain for longer duration, i.e, many days or weeks, and are held in position by an inflated balloon in the bladder.
 These are preferred because they are more convenient and prevent recurrent insertion of catheter done in cases of Intermittent Catheters.
-However, Indwelling catheterization is more prone to infections, such as Urinary Tract Infection (UTI).
+However, Indwelling catheterization is more prone to infections, such as Urinary Tract Infections (UTI).

 Rather than insertion through Urethra, these are inserted via suprapubic incision and accessing bladder directly.
 It is used when other methods are contraindicated or are not possible.